 We are a foundation which improves social mobility in the UK through evidence-based programmes, research and policy advocacy.
 The Sutton Trust was founded by Sir Peter Lampl in 1997.

-We work to combat educational inequality and prevent the subsequent waste of talent.
-We are particularly concerned with breaking the link between educational opportunities and family background, and in realising a system in which young people are given the chance to prosper, regardless of their family background, school or neighbourhood.
+From early years’ through school, college and university to the workplace, we work to combat educational inequality and prevent the subsequent waste of talent.
+We are concerned with breaking the link between educational opportunities and family background, so that young people are given the chance to fulfil their potential, regardless of their family background, school or where they live.